I love Las Vegas. I’ve probably been 20 times. I gamble every time I go. I’ve also been to casinos in a handful of other countries including Macao.

 2) I have a count of more than 80, I’ll continue betting the minimum.

-This is because if 80 cards are dealt at this time, the deck is neither hot nor cold because 50% of the 10s and 11s have been dealt when we are 50% through the deck.
+This is because if 80 cards are dealt at this time, the deck is neither hot nor cold because we’re 50% through the deck and we’ve seen 50% of the 10s and 11s.

 God speed and good luck!